galaxy-genome-annotation/python-chado/docs/commands/expression.rst

 **Options**::

       --separator TEXT   Separating character in the matrix file (ex : ',').
 Default character is tab.  [default:        ]
       --unit TEXT        The units associated with the loaded values (ie, FPKM, RPKM, raw counts)
+      --query_type TEXT  The feature type (e.g. 'gene', 'mRNA', 'polypeptide', 'contig') of the query.
+It must be a valid Sequence Ontology term.  [default: mRNA]
+      --match_on_name    Match features using their name instead of their uniquename --re_name TEXT     Regular expression to extract the feature name from the input file (first capturing group will be used).
+      --skip_missing     Skip lines with unknown features or GO id instead of aborting everything.
       -h, --help         Show this message and exit.

 ``delete_all_biomaterials`` command